mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-workflow.md

 * `make run-fullmap` will run the server and build the client with the full source map for easier debugging
 * `make clean` cleans your local environment of temporary files
 * `make nuke` wipes your local environment back to a completely fresh start
+* `make package` creates packages for distributing your builds and puts them in the `~/go/src/github.com/mattermost/mattermost-server/dist` directory.
+First you will need to run `make build` and `make build-webapp`.

 ### Running only specific server unit tests

 Since running every single unit test takes a lot of time while making changes, you can run a subset of the serverside unit tests by using the following:

 ```
 go test -v -run='<test name or regex>' ./<package containing test>
 ```

 For example, if you wanted to run `TestPostUpdate` in `api/post_test.go`, you would run the following:

 ```
 go test -v -run='TestPostUpdate' ./api
 ```